Speak to an expert – Deminos litigator Ed McFarlane.

 Our clients are advised and represented by our litigator, Ed McFarlane.
 Ed has 15 years’ experience of Employment Tribunal representation throughout the UK.
 He’ll handle your case from drafting the defence, through to advocacy at hearings.

 Throughout his career, Ed has overseen cases ranging from unpaid wages to multi-party, multi-claimant cases covering a wide range of claims.
 These include unfair dismissal, discrimination, public interest disclosures (whistleblowing) and TUPE.

 Ed has appeared in the Employment Appeal Tribunal before High Court judges, dealing with issues as diverse as mitigation of loss, Tribunal procedure, redundancy selection, and sexual harassment claims.
 Ed has established legal precedents on perversity in procedural matters, and in mitigation of loss in breach of contract claims.

 In addition, Ed also contributes to a leading legal email update news letter read by over 28,000 subscribers, including High Court and Employment Tribunal judges.

 Ed will advise you at each stage of the tribunal process.

 The Employment Tribunal will post a claim form to the ‘respondent’.
-Typically, a respondent is the employer or former employer of the ‘claimant’, but sometimes it can be an individual as well, for example a manager who is alleged to have been discriminatory, or, if it is not
+Typically, a respondent is the employer or former employer of the ‘claimant’, but sometimes it can be an individual as well, for example a manager who is alleged to have been discriminatory.

 Any respondent then has 28 days to present a response to the Tribunal.
 This is a key stage with a strict time limit, where the respondent either defends or admits the claim and presents a response form.